List of Marvel Comics characters: R: Raina in other media

 Raina appears as a boss in Marvel: Future Fight.

 Rain Boy

 Rain Boy (Carl Aalston) is a character appearing in American comic books published by Marvel Comics.
 The character first appeared in X-Men (vol. 2) #171 (August 2005), and was created by Peter Milligan and Salvador Larroca.

 Rain Boy is a mutant whose abilities transformed his body into living water, forcing him to be held together using a containment suit.
 As a student at the Xavier Institute, he joins Gambit's Chevaliers team alongside Bling!, Flubber, and Onyxx.
 It is not known whether Rain Boy retained his powers after the events of "Decimation"; however, he resurfaces during the Krakoan Age with his powers intact.

 Powers and abilities of Rain Boy

 Rain Boy's body is made of living water, which he can expel as pressurized blasts.
 His water is conductive, allowing individuals held within his body to share their powers with one another.

-Rajah

-Kabir Mahadevu is an elephant trainer and rider from India.
-He first performed with the Circus of Crime during a stay of theirs in Europe, and later rejoined with them in the United States.